frankshearar/Home/NuGet-Sign-Command.md

 The sign command should perform the following validations before attempting to sign the package -
  1. Validate that the package exists on disk and the process has Read/Write access to the package.
  2. If `-OutputDirectory` if passed, validate that the process has write access to the path.
- 3. Validate that the user has supplied a valid certificate through all of the options.
+ 3. Validate that the user has supplied a single certificate through all of the options.
  4. If the certificate is password protected, validate that the user supplied a password using the `-CertificatePassword` option.
 Or prompt the user, when possible.
  5. Validate that the resolved certificate is currently valid.
  7. Validate that the certificate contains a private key or the user has provided the `-CryptographicSignatureProvider` and `-KeyContainer` options.